 YORKSHIRE MARATHON Benard Bosuben was the winner of our 2022 Yorkshire Marathon, snapping up first place in a time of 02:22:56, just 9 minutes and 21 seconds shy of our Yorkshire Marathon event record set in 2013 by Edwin Korrir.
-He was ecstatic to take the gold with it been his very first Yorkshire Marathon race.
+He was ecstatic to take the gold with it been his verv first Yorkshire Marathon race.
 Benard is set to join us again this year, will he take home the title for the second year running or will someone else be crowned winner of the 2023 Yorkshire Marathon?!
 Watch this space.
+Samantha Antell was crowned our female champion of the 2022 Yorkshire Marathon.
+Samantha crossed the finish line in a time of 02:54:21 - just over 14 minutes shy of the Yorkshire Marathon female course record set by Helen Koskei in 2013.
+Who will take home 1st place in our female Yorkshire Marathon field this year?

-FILE YORKSHIRE 10 MILE Kieran Walker was crowned winner of the 2022 Yorkshire 10 Mile, crossing the finish line in a time of 00:50:58.
+YORKSHIRE 10 MILE Kieran Walker was crowned winner of the 2022 Yorkshire 10 Mile, crossing the finish line in a time of 00:50:58.
 Kieran was only 43 seconds of the Yorkshire 10 Mile set in 2017 by Dominic Shaw!
 Will Kieran regain his title or will we someone else cross the finish line first?!
+Faye Birkby took 1st place in last year's Yorkshire 10 Mile, crossing the finish line in a time of 01:00:12, just 1 minute 16 seconds off the course record set in 2019 by Sharon Barlow.
+Let's see who takes 1st place in 2023!